 Hannah is an actor and voice coach based in Glasgow.
 After receiving a music scholarship at Fettes College, she decided to train with Scottish Opera on her gap year following 7 years of singing lessons in Italian Classical/Bel Canto technique with Anne Lewis (GSMD).

 Her university years at Durham (Psychology) were spent mostly in the theatre where Hannah was involved with over 25 students productions: touring, performing at the local Gala theatre and at the Edinburgh Festival.
 It was then she decided to formalise her love for theatre and performance, applying successfully to attend the Royal Conservatoire of Scotland.

 Graduating with a distinction in Musical Theatre, Hannah’s vocal training at the RCS with the likes Scott Harrison, Ros Steen, Bill Wright, Jean Sangster and Pat Hay opened up her mind as to the endless possibilities of the voice and the actual science behind what is a very delicate, emotional creature at times.

 Influenced by Estill, Bel Canto, SSL, CVT, Husler, Nadine George, Alexander Technique and the Laban Movement, Hannah’s style of teaching combines a number of ideologies which are tailored to suit each individual pupil.
 No-one is exactly the same in the way they learn, and in this sense, no one ‘school of thought’ will 100% satisfy every pupil and singer.
 Her research is bolstered by her own career as an actor and her degree in Psychology, aiding her teaching methods from both a methodical and practical perspective.

 As a performer, Hannah has performed across the United Kingdom in musicals, plays and everything in between.

-She also plays violin and piano, loves cats and a good challenge!
+She also plays violin and piano, loves her dog (Gucci!), and always rises to a good challenge!